-2 Designated local public research institute refers to local universities (including all University Grants Committee (UGC)-funded institutions), self-financing degree-awarding institutions registered under the Post-Secondary Colleges Ordinance (Cap.
+&lt;sup>2 Designated local public research institute refers to local universities (including all University Grants Committee (UGC)-funded institutions), self-financing degree-awarding institutions registered under the Post-Secondary Colleges Ordinance (Cap.
 320), the Hong Kong Productivity Council, the Vocational Training Council, the Clothing Industry Training Authority and the Hong Kong Institute of Biotechnology.

 - 6. Where the ITF funding for a project exceeds HK\$30 million, approval from the Finance Committee of the Legislative Council is required. - 7.
-Applications must be submitted to the ITF Secretariat either - - (a) electronically through the Innovation and Technology Commission Funding Administrative System II (https://itcfas.itf.gov.hk/); or - (b) in hard copy in triplicate (one original plus two duplicate copies) and a soft copy (preferably in MS Word 2010 or above) in person or by post. - 8.
+Applications must be submitted to the ITF Secretariat either - - (a) electronically through the Innovation and Technology Commission Funding Administrative System II (https://itcfas.itf.gov.hk/); or - (b) in hard copy in triplicate (one original plus two duplicate copies) and a soft copy (preferably in MS Word 2010 or above) in person or by post.
+Please also provide a soft copy (preferably in MS Word 2010 or above), together with an application datasheet (available with the application forms). - 8.
 ITC reserves the right to require the lead applicant to produce the originals of the supporting documents for verification and seek additional information where necessary.
 Unless on request of the ITF Secretariat, supplementary information provided after submission of application will NOT be accepted and will NOT form part of the application.
 Supplementary information which is not specifically referred to in the application form will NOT be considered and will NOT form part of the application. - 9.
 Upon receipt of an application, the ITF Secretariat will conduct a preliminary screening and may seek clarification or supplementary information from the lead applicant.
 If the lead applicant fails to respond/submit the revised project proposal as appropriate within 3 months, the proposal will be considered as withdrawn with immediate effect.
 Where necessary, individual application may be subject to external review. - 10.
 The lead applicant will be notified of the result of its application in writing.
 Withdrawal of an application should be made by the lead applicant in writing to the ITF Secretariat before the project agreement is signed.